 50 million songs on the wrist

-One relatively recent upgrade is the addition of music streaming, something that was announced at launch but curiously wasn't there at launch.
+One other upgrade is the addition of music streaming, something that was announced at launch of the Apple Watch 3 but curiously wasn't there at launch.

 This feature - if you've paid all the money to have the LTE-enabled variant of the Watch 3 and are paying out extra cash each month to have the data - is actually quite a good addition.

 You're getting two things with the new Apple Music streaming capabilities: Apple Music directly, and Beats Radio.
 These are both accessed the most simply through Siri - you can tap through the Watch to get there, but it's very fiddly.

 The easiest way is to ask Siri on the go to play the kind of music you want - whether that's by genre, a playlist you've already created but not synchronized, or just a certain song.

 It's not perfect - especially when outside and walking or running - but when it works it's a dream, a futuristic scenario where you command almost any song in the world via a chat with your wrist.

 You definitely need to be embedded in the Apple Music system for this to work well - you can't browse playlists on the wrist, for example, and just asking Siri to 'Play some running music' results in some odd choices.
 However, a running playlist you've already created can be accessed in a second.

 Well, we say in a second... far too often Siri would have a problem connecting and would tell us to 'Hold on...
 I'll tap you when I'm ready'.
 And then not connect for ages, forcing a retry.